 - Cut butter into cubes and add to bowl.
 Use mixer to blend butter into dry ingredients until mixture looks like dry crumbs with no lumps of butter left.

-- In a separate bowl, mix together milk, eggs, sour cream, oil and vanilla.
+- In a separate bowl, mix together milk, eggs, yogurt, oil and vanilla.
 Add to dry ingredients and mix until just combined (use a rubber spatula to make sure flour underneath gets fully combined).

 - Fill cake pan(s) and bake until center is no longer jiggly and toothpick inserted in center comes out clean.
 Check cupcakes at 14 minutes, thinner layers at 18 minutes.
 Thicker cakes may take 25-30 minutes.
 Cool before frosting.